-• Pupils in Years 5 and 6 are allowed to bring mobile phones in to school if they have permission from their parents to walk to school on their own.
+- Pupils in Years 5 and 6 are allowed to bring mobile phones in to school if they have permission from their parents to walk to school on their own.
 Mobile devices are to remain in children's lockers throughout the day and are the responsibility of the device owner.
 The school accepts no responsibility for the loss, theft or damage of personally-owned mobile devices.
 During the school day, phones must remain turned off at all times.
 Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will be dealt with in-line with the school's Behaviour Policy and the withdrawal of mobile privileges.
 Pupils who are found to be using wearable technology (such as watches) to send and receive text/social media messages will have them confiscated.
-Important messages and phone calls to or from parents can be

-- made at the school office, which will also pass on messages from parents to pupils in emergencies. - All members of Bishop Perrin staff are required to leave their mobile phones on silent during lesson time and only use them in private staff areas during break times.
-The exception to this is if the school is operating under conditions when movement around the school and the mixing of children and adults from different classes has to be minimised.
-The Headteacher will inform staff when this guidance on the use of mobile phones is in place and when it is not.
-Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office.
-In the event of a full lockdown due to an intruder on the school site, staff might be required to use their mobile phones as a means of communicating with each other via a group texting service (eg: Whatsapp). - Volunteers, contractors, Governors should leave their phones in their pockets and put on silent.
+Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All members of Bishop Perrin staff are required to leave their mobile phones on silent during lesson time and only use them in private staff areas during break times.
+The exceptions to this are: - ✓ is if the school is operating under conditions when movement around the school and the mixing of children and adults from different classes has to be minimised.
+The Headteacher will inform staff when this guidance on the use of mobile phones is in place and when it is not. - ✓ for use in the event of Stay-inside (lockdown) procedures - Child/staff data should never be downloaded onto a private phone.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, Governors should leave their phones in their pockets and put on silent.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the Headteacher or another senior member of staff should be sought and this should be done in the presence of a member staff. - Parents are asked to model good mobile phone behaviour when on the school premises and to not hold lengthy private calls in the ear-shot of children and other parents when dropping off or picking up their child.
-Mobile phones should be put on silent and left in bags/pockets when in the school building when attending meetings or events.
+If this is required (e.g.

+for contractors to take photos of equipment or buildings), permission of the Headteacher or another senior member of staff should be sought and this should be done in the presence of a member staff.

+Parents are asked to model good mobile phone behaviour when on the school premises and to not hold lengthy private calls in the ear-shot of children and other parents when dropping off or picking up their child.
+Mobile phones should be put on silent and be left in bags/pockets when in the school building when attending meetings or events.
 Parents should ask permission before taking any photos of displays in corridors or classrooms.
 Any photos taken of work on display should only be of the child of the parent who is taking the photo.
 Photographs of work by other children are not to be taken.
 At no stage should photos or videos of children other than their own be taken whilst on school premises by parents unless they are captured as part of a school event such as a performance or sporting occasion.
 If images of children other than their own child be captured by a parent then these images are not to be shared on social media unless parents have clear consent from the parent/s of the child/ren whose images have been captured.
 Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.